 Loyalty programs are intended to reward your best (loyal) customers.
 Businesses choose to execute a rewards program with an aim to retain their current customers and turn new buyers into loyal customers.
 Conventionally, many companies are practising rewards programs like rebate programs, cashback, earning points, and many more to incentivize purchases for customers.

-However, there are certain advantages and disadvantages associated with loyalty program management.
+However, there are certain pros and cons associated with loyalty management platform.
 Go through this article to get an overview of the pros and cons of a loyalty program which will help you to make the right decision to launch a loyalty program.

 Let’s look at the Pros of a loyalty program;